Ontologies of Linguistic Annotation. Machine-readable tagsets and annotation schemata for more than 100 languages.

 <YOUR_LINKING_URL> <http://www.w3.org/2002/07/owl#inports> <YOUR_ONTOLOGY_URL>, <http://purl.org/olia/olia.owl>.

-for every annotation class and every OLiA class, add an rdfs:subClassOf
+for every annotation class and every OLiA class, add an rdfs:subClassOf statement to express a mapping, e.g.,

 :noun rdfs:subClassOf olia:Noun.